adarsh-hue799/pgplay-oscp-writeups/README.md

 ---

+### Gaara

+A beginner-friendly boot2root machine focused on web enumeration and file upload exploitation.
+Initial access requires thorough source code review to discover hidden directories, those directories were actually a rabbithole.Next step was hydra bruteforcing for the user 'gaara'.
+Then using linpeas to find the privesc vector which was the gdb suid bit set.Used GTFObins to get root.

+- **Ports:**  22 (SSH), 80 (HTTP - Apache)
+- **Exploit:**  Hydra Bruteforcing (gaara:iloveyou2)
+- **PrivEsc:** Linpeas to find the privesc vector which was the gdb suid bit set

+---

 ## 📌 About PG Play

 OffSec Proving Grounds Play is a **free** lab platform by Offensive Security.
 All machines are sourced from the VulnHub community and hosted on the OffSec platform — meaning no local VM setup required, just VPN in and hack.